BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.

+   .. py:method:: getRate

+      (*destination message field*)      Requests field value.
+The requesting Element must provide a handler for the returned value.

    .. py:method:: getDerivative

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.